-SAY Now let's think about the key details of the story.
-Think about this text-dependent question: What does the text say Musa does at the beginning, middle, and ending of the story?
-Close your eyes and massage your brains and think about your answer.
-What does the text say Musa does at the beginning, middle, and ending of the story?
+Now let's think about the key details of the story.
+Think about this text-dependent question: How did Jamaica make a responsible decision in the story?
+What evidence can you use to support your thinking?
 Be ready to share with a partner.
 Turn to a new partner (different from our last session) and take turns sharing your thinking.

-DO Listen as students share to confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.
+DO Listen as students share to assess student understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.
 SAY This was awesome information!
 Let's go back to the text and annotate the evidence we have to support our thinking.
-DO Model for students how to connect their retelling of the story to evidence from the text.
+Do Model for students how to connect their retelling of the story to evidence from the text.

-Open-ended response
+Open-ended response 应